honhanbao/ML_Ecommerce-Customer-Churn/README.md

 ## Description
 - In this project, analysis is designed to enable businesses to gain insights into factors that contribute to customer attrition and develop strategies to mitigate churn and improve customer retention.

-## Business Questions to be analyzed
+## Business Questions to be Analyzed

 1. What is the overall churn rate for the e-commerce business?
-- How does the churn rate vary by customer demographic factors such as gender, marital status, and city tier?
+2. How does the churn rate vary by customer demographic factors such as gender, marital status, and city tier?
-- Is there a relationship between customer tenure and churn?
+3. Is there a relationship between customer tenure and churn?
 Do long-tenured customers have lower churn rates?
-- Which preferred login device has the highest churn rate?
+4. Which preferred login device has the highest churn rate?
 Is there a correlation between preferred login devices and customer churn?
-- Does the distance between the warehouse and the customer's home affect the churn rate?
+5. Does the distance between the warehouse and the customer's home affect the churn rate?
 Are customers who live farther away more likely to churn?
-- What is the distribution of preferred payment modes among churned customers?
+6. What is the distribution of preferred payment modes among churned customers?
 Do certain payment methods have a higher churn rate?
-- Is there a correlation between the number of hours spent on the mobile application or website and the churn rate?
+7. Is there a correlation between the number of hours spent on the mobile application or website and the churn rate?
 Do customers who spend more time have lower churn rates?
-- Does the preferred order category impact the churn rate?
+8. Does the preferred order category impact the churn rate?
 Are customers who frequently order from a specific category more likely to churn?
-- Is there a relationship between customer satisfaction score and churn rate?
+9. Is there a relationship between customer satisfaction score and churn rate?
 Do dissatisfied customers have a higher likelihood of churning?
-- Are customers who raised complaints in the last month more likely to churn?
+10. Are customers who raised complaints in the last month more likely to churn?
 Is there a relationship between complaints and churn rate?
-- Is there a correlation between the percentage increase in order amount from last year and churn rate?
+11. Is there a correlation between the percentage increase in order amount from last year and churn rate?
 Do customers who experienced a higher increase in order amount have a lower churn rate?
-- Does the number of coupons used impact the churn rate?
+12. Does the number of coupons used impact the churn rate?
 Are customers who use more coupons less likely to churn?
-- Is there a relationship between the number of orders placed in the last month and the churn rate?
+13. Is there a relationship between the number of orders placed in the last month and the churn rate?
 Do customers who place more orders have lower churn rates?
-- How does the time since the last order impact the churn rate?
+14. How does the time since the last order impact the churn rate?
 Do customers who haven't placed an order for a long time have a higher likelihood of churning?
-- Does the average cashback amount influence the churn rate?
+15. Does the average cashback amount influence the churn rate?
 Are customers who receive higher cashback amounts less likely to churn?

 ## Questions for prediction
 - Churn Prediction: